NiteeshL/ai-resume-parser/README.md

 ## Features

 - Google drive integration (drive folder doesn't have to be publicly accessible 😉)
+- Batch Processing of multiple resumes with timely output
 - Extracts text from PDF resumes
 - Queries the Gemini API to extract key details from resumes
 - Calculates experience scores based on keyword matches
-- Provides a web interface for uploading and processing resumes
+- Provides a web interface for processing resumes

 ## Project Structure